Consumer Chemical Products and Biocides Safety Control Act (K-BPR)

 Figure 2 The compliance procedures for the products not yet established with safety standards

-It is important to note that most of the consumer chemical products not yet established with safety standards have a biocidal function and will be regulated as biocidal products after their grace period of deferred approval.
-Therefore, they need to comply with both the consumer chemical product regulations and biocide regulations within their grace period, as introduced in the next section.
+It is important to note that most of the consumer chemical products not yet established with safety standards have a biocidal function and will be regulated as biocidal products after their transitional period of deferred approval.
+Therefore, they need to comply with both the consumer chemical product regulations and biocide regulations within their transitional period, as introduced in the next section.

 How to comply with the regulations of biocidal products?